bradleyharden/nmrpeaklists/docs/source/tutorial.rst

 anchors
 ~~~~~~~

 The ``anchors`` attribute specifies which dimensions of the peak list correspond to spin anchors.
 A spin anchor is a directly attached proton/heavy atom pair.
-Each spin anchor is represented by a tuple of two integers, where the integers index :class:`~.peaklist.Peak` objects to extract the two corresponding :class:`~.peaklist.Spin` objects that form the anchor.
+Each spin anchor is represented by a tuple of two integers, where the integers are indices into :class:`~.peaklist.Peak` objects to extract the two corresponding :class:`~.peaklist.Spin` objects that form the spin anchor.
 The index of the proton spin always comes first.
 The ``anchors`` attribute of a :class:`~.peaklist.PeakList` is a list of tuples indicating the spin anchors.
 Only one anchor is possible in 2D and 3D peak lists, but two anchors are possible in 4D peak lists.

 .. code-block:: python